rimarque/minirt/README.md

 - **CTRL_RIGHT** - along the z axis counterclockwise

 ### **Resize**
-- **H** - activates height mode, if not pressed the diameter is the default mesure to be resized (pressed a secund time deactivates height mode)
+- **H** - activates height mode, if not pressed the diameter is the default mesure to be resized (press again to deactivate)
 - **+** - Increses object size
 - **-** - Decreses object size

-**Note**: Directions are relative to the camera's axes, with the disclaimer the objects and light movements may have different directions if the camera's view is not (0,0,-1).
+**Note**: Directions are relative to the camera's axes, with objects and light movements potentially differing if the camera's view is not (0,0,-1).